isomerpages/singapore-customs-old/_individuals_going-through-customs/0a2-declaration-and-payment-of-taxes.md

 Payment of Duties and GST can be made via the following payment modes:

 -   All major credit cards (MasterCard, Visa and American Express), mobile wallets, NETS and Cashcard at the Singapore Customs Tax Payment Office
--   Visa or Master credit cards on the  [Customs@SG Mobile App and Web Application](/eservices/customs-sg-mobile-and-web-application/)
+-   Visa or Master credit cards on the  [Customs@SG Web Application](/eservices/customs-sg-web-application/)

 ***